 This just in…

-After I posted the above, Georgi Apostolov reported that Russia’s long-running daily newspaper Izvestia itself later ran an investigative Blue Whale article debunking the story (in a bit of history, the Soviet government’s paper of record from 1917 until the government’s dissolution in 1991).
-Apostolov highlighted that between October 2016 and last month, there were “232,000 unique uses of known ‘BlueWhale’ hashtags in Russia; Russian social network Vkontakte identified “tens of thousands of bots,” not real people, using those hashtags; and, as if to confirm what the Bulgarian Safer Internet Centre found, Sergei Grebennikov, head of the organization that administers Russia’s .ru domain, was quoted as saying that there were three types of users of the hashtags besides apparent members or followers: the curious trying to find out more about the trend, advertisers capitalizing on it to promote what they were marketing, and “professionals testing technologies for information dissemination.”
+After I posted the above, Georgi Apostolov reported that Russia’s long-running daily newspaper Izvestia itself later ran an investigative Blue Whale article debunking the story (in a bit of history, though now just a daily paper, from 1917 until the Soviet Union’s dissolution in 1991 Izvestia was its government’s paper of record).
+Apostolov highlighted that between October 2016 and last month, there were “232,000 unique uses of known ‘Blue Whale’ hashtags in Russia; Russian social network site Vkontakte identified “tens of thousands of bots,” not real people, using those hashtags; and, as if to confirm what the Bulgarian Safer Internet Centre found, Sergei Grebennikov, head of the organization that administers Russia’s .ru Web domain, was quoted as saying that there were three types of users of the hashtags besides apparent members or followers: the curious trying to find out more about the trend, advertisers capitalizing on it to promote what they were marketing, and “professionals testing technologies for information dissemination.”
 [I read the Izvestia article in English, courtesy of Google Translate, but Apostolov thoughtfully sent these highlights in English.]

 - The organization that worked so hard to counter the fake “Blue Whale” story, Bulgaria’s Safer Internet Centre, recently conducted a nationally representative survey of that country’s 9-17 year-olds to gain insight into their digital and media literacy and use of digital media.
-Here’s are three reports (in English, impressively!) they published as a result of that research:
+Here are three reports (in English, impressively!) they published as a result of that research:

 - Earlier posts of mine on “fake news”: “‘Fake news’ and how media literacy is protective” and “The new non-fake news & Snapchat”